slxxme/teachersday/README.md

 Happy Teachers Day

-#### Here i make a animated webpage using HTML  , CSS and Javascript.
+#### Here i made an animated webpage using HTML  , CSS and Javascript.